 When the urban jungle becomes oppressive, fluorescent lighting and office life become unbearable, or you’re simply hoping to inhale some clean air (the rest of the country raves about it), the hiking scene in LA has you covered.

 A phenomenal yet overlooked hike in the Santa Monica Mountains of Malibu, Tuna Canyon Park drops jaws with spectacular views from high above the Pacific Ocean.
 After a windy ride, park on Hearst Tank Mountway to access the Tuna Canyon Park Trailhead.
-From there, head towards the Big Rock Lateral (four-mile round-trip) or Hearst Tank Motorway (1.5-mile round-trip) viewpoints — though, we’d recommend doing both.
+From there, head towards the Big Rock Lateral (four-mile round-trip) or Hearst Tank Motorway (1.5-mile round-trip) viewpoints — we’d recommend doing both.
 From Hearst Tank, enjoy the ocean breeze as you breathe in views of the Santa Monica Bay and DTLA as well as walk through a complicated rock maze.
 From Big Rock, take in stunning views of the Malibu Coast and the deep canyons and tall peaks of the incredibly green Santa Monica Mountains.

 Within the San Gabriel Mountains of the Angeles National Forest, history buffs will love hiking Echo Mountain and Inspiration Point.
 Take Echo Mountain Trail for a six-mile out-and-back switchback extravaganza that plants you at the ruins of The Echo Mountain House and Chalet, where plaques and photos depict the remnants of this 19th-century mountaintop resort that now lays at your feet.
-And for those feeling really inspired, take Castle Canyon Trail up from this spot to reach Inspiration Point (for an impressive 10.5-mile total round-trip).
+For those feeling really inspired, take Castle Canyon Trail up from this spot to reach Inspiration Point (for an impressive 10.5-mile total round-trip).
 Inspiration Point lets hikers pinpoint different sites within the Greater LA area (from cities to landmarks to Catalina Island on clear days) with stationary “finding tubes”.

 Chances are you have a friend of a friend in the LA area that loves to bring up their story of spotting a celebrity while hiking at Runyon Canyon.
-And while it may be annoying to hear for the 100th time, it’s 100% plausible!
-Rubbing elbows with celebrities at this popular three-mile loop trail in Hollywood is as certain as being swarmed by a pack of enthusiastic dogs on these trails… practically guaranteed.
+While it may be annoying to hear for the 100th time, it’s 100% plausible!
+Rubbing elbows with celebrities at this popular three-mile loop trail in Hollywood is as certain as being swarmed by a pack of enthusiastic dogs on these trails: practically guaranteed.
 With views on a clear day of The Hollywood Sign, DTLA, and the ocean from a handful of vantage points, this relatively easy and hilly hike is popular—particularly on weekends—for good reason!

-Did you know: Escondido Falls in the Santa Monica Mountains National Recreation Area is the tallest waterfall around at 150 feet.
-To get there, park on PCH or at the small lot near the Winding Way Trailhead in Malibu and start winding your way down the dirt path that parallels the paved road.
+Escondido Falls in the Santa Monica Mountains National Recreation Area is the tallest waterfall around at 150 feet.
+To get there, park on PCH or at the small lot near the Winding Way Trailhead in Malibu, and start winding your way down the dirt path that parallels the paved road.
 At the offset of this four-mile, out-and-back trip, hikers will pass million-dollar Malibu mansions before hitting mountainous trails with grand views and occasional pockets of shade.
 You’ll ultimately reach the multi-tiered Escondido Falls and can either chill at the Lower Falls or hike a bit more to reach the Upper Falls.